milofultz/tod_sh/README.md

 ## Installation

-Compile the timer using `make`, and then copy the compiled `timer` file and the `tod.sh` file somewhere that it can be referenced by your shell.
+Copy the `tod.sh` file somewhere that it can be referenced by your shell.
 In your shell's `rc` file, add an alias of `tod=./path/to/tod.sh` so you can use it wherever.

 ## Usage